Skip to main content

 Sharing personal stories on social media

-Posting a personal story online can be rewarding and help us make sense of what’s going on in our lives.
+Posting a personal story online can be rewarding and help make sense of what’s going on in our lives.
 However, it’s important to be mindful of what news and experiences you share online.

-A story could also attract negative comments and opinions, and this could lead you to judge yourself harshly or unfairly and can be overly immersive.
+A story could also attract negative comments and opinions, and this could lead you to judge yourself harshly or unfairly, and can be overly immersive.

 Before sharing personal stories online, particularly if it’s involving the person you are supporting, it’s best to talk with them about what information (if any) they want shared.